 Using a Pulk as a Game Sled

-Take some of the work out of your next elk, moose, deer or caribou hunt by using a pulk as your game carrier!
+Many people have found that they can take some of the work out of their elk, moose, deer or caribou hunt by using a pulk as a game carrier.

 Here is a review from Rob who used SkiPulk.com poles on his diy homemade game drag sled: